Published: March 10, 2020

 Although a capital loss is better than no loss, it is still, in most circumstances, of limited use.

-With proper tax planning by our expert Toronto tax lawyers, in some cases a payment under a Guarantee that would otherwise give rise to a capital loss can give rise to an income deduction.
+With proper tax planning, in some cases a payment under a Guarantee that would otherwise give rise to a capital loss can give rise to an income deduction.
 Consider the case of Limited Partners who provided a Guarantee of the debts of a Limited Partnership.
 When the Limited Partnership failed to meet its obligations the Guarantors were called upon to honour their Guarantees and litigation was commenced against the Guarantors.

 If the litigation had been settled on the basis of the Limited Partners honouring their Guarantees by making a payment to the Plaintiff, then the general rules with respect to Guarantees would be applicable, giving rise to a capital loss.